-- 3.13 All accommodation offered will be habitable and in reasonable repair. - 3.14 The size of accommodation for which each applicant will be considered will depend upon the size and composition of the applicant's household.
-The requirements for each size of household are set out at Annex 2.
-Young people aged 16 to 25 might be offered shared housing dependent on their assessed housing need. - 3.15 Larger accommodation than specified in Annex 2 may be considered in exceptional circumstances on the recommendation of a specialist advisor, for example the Council's Medical Adviser, Occupational Therapy Service, or senior social worker. - 3.16 In calculating the number of bedrooms available within properties the Council will treat every habitable room as a bedroom except kitchens, bathrooms and one room for use as a living room.
-The Council will normally consider additional downstairs rooms in houses for use as bedrooms in accordance with Housing Benefit regulations. - 3.17 Cases of existing secure Council tenants agreed as Management Transfers (due to extreme circumstances such as violent assault, harassment etc) are able to move to alternative accommodation as the only viable resolution to their current difficulties.
+- 3.22 All accommodation offered will be habitable and in reasonable repair. - 3.23 The size of accommodation for which each applicant will be considered will depend upon the size and composition of the applicant's household.
+The requirements for each size of household are set out in Annex 2.
+Families who are willing and choosing to occupy smaller properties up to one bedroom size less than their assessed need must not be statutorily overcrowded.
+Young people aged 16 to 25 might be offered shared housing dependent on their assessed housing need. - 3.24 Larger accommodation than specified in Annex 2 may be considered in exceptional circumstances on the recommendation of a specialist advisor, for example the Medical Assessment Team, Occupational Therapy Service, or Senior Social Worker. - 3.25 In calculating the number of bedrooms available within properties the Council will treat every habitable room as a bedroom except kitchens, bathrooms and one room for use as a living room.
+The Council will normally consider additional downstairs rooms in houses for use as bedrooms in accordance with Housing Benefit regulations. - 3.26 Cases of existing secure Council tenants agreed as Management Transfers (due to extreme circumstances such as violent assault, harassment etc.) are able to move to alternative accommodation as the only viable resolution to their current difficulties.
 These moves should however not be at the expense of others.
-Therefore their move will only be to the same size and type of accommodation as they currently occupy regardless of their actual housing need.
+Therefore, their move will only be to the same size and type of accommodation as they currently occupy regardless of their actual housing need.